arielgabbay/tau-0627.2011/README.md

 ## Prerequisites

 You'll need Praat and Python 3 installed on your computer.
 The Python scripts require the `numpy` and `pandas` packages.
+At the moment, running the Python scripts requires knowledge of how to run Python scripts from the command line.
+In the future, a more user-friendly interface may be added.

 ## How to use